Learn Python Free Online โ€” No Signup Required (2026)

 The 30-Day Python Learning Plan

-Week 1: Python.org tutorial (Ch 1-5) + 5 Exercism easy exercises
+Week 1: Python.org tutorial (Chapters 1-5) + 5 easy Exercism exercises.
+Focus: variables, strings, lists, if/else, for loops.

 โ“ Frequently Asked Questions